codypaternostro/RemotePro/docs/en-US/Remove-RpConfigCommand.md

 ### EXAMPLE 1
 ```
-Remove-RpConfigCommand -CommandName "TestCommand"
+Remove-RpConfigCommand -CommandName "TestCommand" -Id "12345" -Scope "Config"
 ```

-This command removes the configuration command named "TestCommand" from the RemotePro controller object.
+This command removes the configuration command named "TestCommand" with the Id "12345" from the configuration file.

 ## PARAMETERS